KShebek/cbe504/main.typ

 === Demonstrating that $K$ is a State Function <k_state_function>

 In the previous example, you may have noticed that $ce("N2 + 3 H2 <--> 2 NH3")$ is likely not an elementary reaction since it is virtually impossible for four species to react simultaneously.
-Here, we will demonstrate that the definition of $K_"a "$ holds true regardless of whether the reaction is elementary or non-elementary.
+Here, we will demonstrate that the definition of $K_ce("a")$ holds true regardless of whether the reaction is elementary or non-elementary.

-The most straightforward way to convince yourself of this fact is that $Delta G^std$ is a state function, which in turn must mean that $K_"a "$ is a state function as well.
+The most straightforward way to convince yourself of this fact is that $Delta G^std$ is a state function, which in turn must mean that $K_ce("a")$ is a state function as well.
 If we have a non-elementary reaction with $Delta G^std$, the value for $Delta G^std$ will be the same as the sum of all the $Delta G^std$ values for the elementary steps.
 Put another way, $Delta G^std$ does not depend on whether a reaction is elementary or not.
-Since $K_"a " = exp(-Delta G^std\/R T)$, the same holds true for $K_"a "$.
+Since $K_ce("a") = exp(-Delta G^std\/R T)$, the same holds true for $K_ce("a")$.

 Consider a net reaction given by
 $ ce("A") eqArrow(K) ce("D"), quad &Delta G^std $